 If you’re a business owner, have built your own website, or even have a general interest in technology, you’ve likely heard of search engine optimization (SEO).

-And you’re probably well aware that SEO has become one of the most important tools for businesses and to generate leads and attract new audiences.
-Companies everywhere are focusing on turning their digital presence into one of the coveted ten positions on Google’s SERP.
+And you’re probably well aware that SEO has become one of the most important tools for businesses to generate leads and attract new audiences.
+Companies everywhere are focusing on turning their digital presence into one of the coveted ten positions on Google’s search engine results page (SERP).

 Schema can be used to describe:

 This is helpful because typical HTML scripts will understand the content of your data but not the context.
 For example, if your website lists a few numbers together, a crawler will identify and remember them.
 However, it will not understand what they mean.

 They could describe a price, size, age, phone number or date.
 This is not helpful for search engines that want to connect users with the information that they need.

 But schema will tell search engines exactly how to use this information.
 You can mark those numbers as phone numbers.
 The next time someone searches for how to contact your business, your phone number will show up on the search engine results page.